distribute-protocol/distribute-app/README.md

 ```
 go get -u -d github.com/ipfs/go-ipfs
 ```
-Then cd into the directory whre `go-ipfs` was downloaded.
+Then cd into the directory where `go-ipfs` was downloaded.
 Once you have done this, in Terminal, type
 ```
 make install
+brew install ipfs
 ```
-Initialise the daemon by entering
+Initialize the daemon by entering
 ```
 ipfs init
 ```